XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

-Why XML Schema:
+Why XML Schema?

-• Supports data types.
+• It supports data types.

-• Written with XML syntax.
+• It is written with XML syntax.

-The <schema> element
+The <schema> Element

-The root element is the <schema> element.
+The root element of an XSD document is the <schema> element.

-<xml version="1.0"?>
+<?xml version="1.0"?>

 <xs:schema>